rdiankov/openrave/docs/source/collada_robot_extensions.rst

 Introduction
 ~~~~~~~~~~~~

-Defines a list of rigid constraints within pairs of bodies modeling dynamic relationships like robot hand grabbing object.
+Defines a list of rigid constraints within pairs of bodies modeling dynamic inter-relationships of physics models like a robot hand grabbing an object.

 Concepts
 ~~~~~~~~